Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1004/MD/Analysis.md

 ## Business Rules

+- The customer manager can only edit information about a job opening that was previously registered in the process of registering the job opening (working mode, number of vacancies, address, description, function and type of contract).
 - The customer manager cannot edit a job opening after entering the Application phase of the recruitment process.